themosis/documentation/blade.md

 #### Echoing data after checking for existence

-By default you could write the following statement:
+By default, you could write the following statement:

 ```html
 {{ isset($name) ? $name : 'Default' }}